Learn more about the exchange program between MIP and the Vienna School of International Studies (DA).

 - Unofficial Stanford transcript

-Applications will be evaluated on academic performance, demonstrated interest in European studies, and alignment of academic and professional goals with the program.
+Applications will be evaluated on academic performance, demonstrated interest in European studies, and alignment of academic and professional goals with the exchange program.